11 Interviewing Skills to Benefit Your Career

 Written by Coursera Staff • Updated on

-Master these 11 key interviewing skills to feel confident in any interview situation.
+Improving your interview skills can help you have more confidence, poise, and professionalism while applying for work.
+Master these key interviewing skills to feel confident in any interview situation.

 [Featured Image] Two coworkers are facing each other and talking while sitting at a desk